SEBI clears amendments to various regulations, tightens rules for IPO

-The Securities and Exchange Board of India (SEBI) on Tuesday cleared a slew of amendments for various regulations and tightened the rules for initial public offering (IPO).
+The Securities and Exchange Board of India (SEBI) on Tuesday cleared a slew of amendments to various regulations and tightened the rules for initial public offerings (IPOs).

-For an offer for sale (OFS) in an IPO, the shares offered by selling shareholders, holding more than 20 per cent of pre-issue shareholding of the issuer, can not exceed more than 50 per cent of their pre-issue shareholding.
+For an offer for sale (OFS) in an IPO, the shares offered by selling shareholders, holding more than 20 per cent of the pre-issue shareholding of the issuer, can not exceed more than 50 per cent of its pre-issue shareholding.

-For shareholders holding less than 20 per cent of pre-issue shareholding, the shares offered in OFS cannot exceed more than 10 per cent of the pre-issue shareholding of the issuer.
+For shares offered by shareholders holding less than 20 per cent of pre-issue shareholding, the shares offered cannot exceed more than 10 per cent of pre-issue shareholding of the issuer.

 The market regulator cleared the proposals during its board meeting on Tuesday.